jeffqchen/vwolfd/README.md

 - Adding a line in SYSTEM.INI
 - Add an VxD entry in sytem registry.

-I have provided an INF file to install the VxD alongside the Windows utility as a system device in the TaitoUtl project.
+I have provided an INF file to install the VxD alongside the Windows utility as a system device in the `TaitoUtl` project.
 You can find it over [Here](https://github.com/jeffqchen/TaitoUtl/releases)

 -------------

 ## How To Build On Your Own

-This code compiles under Windows 98 Driver Development Kit, aka 98DDK, version 5.0.2516.1900.
+This code compiles under `Windows 98 Driver Development Kit`, aka `98DDK`, `version 5.0.2516.1900`.

 Create a directory named vwolfd under the src folder of 98DDK, then place all the source code inside.